Classics, Law, Art and Graphics

 Still, I went on to major in Ancient Greek and Latin before studying Law.
 I’ve never regretted that and have kept alive a strong interest in the history and archaeology of the Mediterranean ever since.

 During my years in government, I kept sane by walking the high country at weekends and holidays – from the Tararuas and Central North Island Plateau north of Wellington, down through the Nelson Lakes area and west coast of the South Island.

 I was always nominally ‘a Christian’.
 But in October 2006, I was invited by some friends to their church.
 I had been looking after my elderly mom sole charge for over 9 years (alzheimers) and as it happened she was in respite care for a week.
 Though I didn’t really hold with churches, which I felt were man-made, I was moved to go.

 The service impacted me so deeply that I chose to give my life to Jesus that day and was baptized with three others in a ceremony they were planning to hold in the ocean near the church.
 It was an amazing turn of events that only God could have orchestrated, and I shall be forever grateful to the Lord for His mercy in reaching out and pulling me into his boat.
 My mom passed away 4 months later, leaving me with a host of problems.
 I cannot imagine what my life would have been had He not saved me.

-Ten years down the track, my belief has only strengthened – due to things that have happened to me and other people I know, a deeper understanding of the Bible, and discoveries that continue to be made by archaeologists working in the Mediterranean.
+Ten years down the track, my belief has only strengthened – due to things that have happened to me and other people I know, a deeper understanding of the Bible, and news of discoveries that continue to be made by archaeologists working in the Mediterranean.